bertagrim/index_generator/README.md

 857000 candidate keywords / 10 linguistic features

-The candidate keywords consisted of unigrams and bigrams (if I went beyond that, my personal computer couldn't handle the size of the dataset!) extracted after a relatively moderate cleaning process.
+The candidate keywords consisted of unigrams and bigrams (if I go beyond that, my personal computer cannot handle the size of the dataset!) extracted after a relatively moderate cleaning process.
 The reason why the cleaning can not be too aggresive is that we risk missing out on potential index keywords.

 The main part of my project was the extraction of the linguistic features.
 Some of them are simply motivated by an intuition on my part of what could be significant for appearing in an index (in part based on my own experience as an indexer).
 But a few of them I adopted from similar works (see Wu et al [2013], Koutropolou and Galloupoulos [2019]).